 For planning the space, you should keep these two factors in mind –

 - Bed Soil – This too depends on the soil type a lot.
 For coarse to fine sand to clay soil, the lesser penetrable the soil is the lesser spacing respectively.
-This is due to differences in depth of furrows in the length section above.
+This is due to differences in the depth of furrows in the length section above.

 Furrow Application Steps